 This fall, I challenged myself to strap wraps around my hands.
 I started learning how to train myself with the help of friends to take and make good punches.
 No one naturally knows how to safely punch and take a punch.
 It takes a good trainer who has endured many punches to mentor those who have never felt a hard punch and recovered from it.
 Conflict in relationships with people you care about can serve as one of the hardest punches.
 Personally, it has knocked me down several times.
 In all honesty, sometimes I allowed it to knock me out of the ring.
 I allowed my fear of disappointing my friends and not measuring up to my self-induced standards to serve as a knockout punch.
 I have learned that I am not bound by my friends’ reactions.
 My identity is not based on their expectations of me, as I know I will unintentionally disappoint friends and those closest to me.
 There will be conflicts that I cannot control, and I am learning to “roll with the punches” and personally grow with this reality.
 It is also just as important to not take life too seriously and to laugh at yourself.
 This helps you to get back up and fight again.
 Do not let obstacles or fear get in the way of your fear of being hit!

 This year, I challenge you to take life one step, one punch, and one round at a time.
-Minnesota FFA, let’s strap on our boxing gloves and “roll with the punches” with all that this year has to offer us.
-Minnesota FFA, let’s take a deep breath, relax, and remember our goals and ambitions.
-Minnesota FFA, let’s challenge the year 2020 to bring it on!
+Let’s strap on our boxing gloves and “roll with the punches” with all that this year has to offer us.
+Let’s take a deep breath, relax, and remember our goals and ambitions.
+Let's challenge the year 2020 to bring it on!